COBRE Center for Computational Biology of Human Disease

 Amount and Duration of Award

-We expect to fund at least two 1-year projects for $50,000 each.
-Indirect costs and faculty salaries are not allowed, but applicants must indicate some level of effort, usually 1 to 2%.
+We expect to fund at least two 1-year projects for $50,000 Direct Costs each.
+Indirect costs and faculty salaries are not allowed.
+Pilot Project PI's are expected to devote effort however funds may not be used for PI salary.
+Institutional support of PI effort must be documented in a letter of support signed by the appropriate institutional official who is responsible for salary oversight.
 Competitive proposals might include requests for funding to generate new omics-level data sets that would require computational analysis with the help of the CBHD COBRE Computational Biology Core.
 Alternatively, requests for partial support for a computational biology postdoctoral fellow to join a PI’s research group would be responsive to this request for applications.
-This award is expected to be given from 01/01/23 – 12/31/23 with a possibility of a no cost extension (NCE) through 6/30/24.
+This award is expected to be given from 08/01/23 – 07/31/24 with a possibility of a no cost extension (NCE) through 01/01/25.
 A NCE is not guaranteed.

 Applications must be completed using UFunds and should follow an abbreviated NIH format with minor modifications.
 Click here for PHS 398 forms and instructions.
 Read and follow Instructions carefully.

 - NIH face page (PHS 398 face page)

 - NIH Project Summary Page (PHS 398 Form Page 2)

 - Research Strategy – Limited to 5 pages including Specific Aims and Research Strategy.

 - Specific Aims – Describe the scientific context and project goals for the 12-month pilot project (½ page).